-During the period under review the Governors held 12 meetings.
+During the period under review the Governors held 5 meetings while various sub committees met on 9 further occasions and reported back to the Trust board.
 All relevant Governors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Governors.
-A dedicated induction programme has been prepared for new Governors and is presented over the course of an evening by existing Governors focusing on matters such as the Academy's mission statement and ethos, curriculum and assessment, academy status and finance.
+A dedicated induction programme has been prepared for new Governors and is presented over the course of an evening by existing Governors focussing on matters such as the Academy's mission statement and ethos, curriculum and assessment, academy status and finance.